There is a rule called FHS that summarizes the layout of Linux system directories - Part 2 -

 /usr/share

-This directory is where read-only, architecture-dependent data files are placed.
+This directory is where read-only architecture-dependent data files are placed.

-/usr/share/man files related to manuals are also stored under /usr/share/man.
+Manual-related files are also stored under /usr/share/man.

 /usr/src